frobnitzem/LAMMPS_Allegro/allegro_frontier.md

 specify the classes and initialization parameters used for all the model, training, logging, and test setup steps.

+The [Nequip Training Workflow](https://nequip.readthedocs.io/en/latest/guide/getting-started/workflow.html) contains a more detailed explanation of the steps you should take to properly train (or fine-tune) and test a model.

 Note that Allegro is continually being improved, so there are usually minor upates to how classes are organized and variations to the parameters used to initialize them.
+This results in two issues:

+1. [Incompatibility of training checkpoints between nequip/allegro versions](https://nequip.readthedocs.io/en/latest/guide/reference/troubleshoot.html#codebase-changes-break-my-checkpoints).
+This should be expected between even patchlevel changes.

-This results in a need to mirror those changes in `config.yaml` files as Allegro is updated.
+2. A need to mirror those changes in `config.yaml` files as Allegro is updated.
+This should be expected for minor version changes.

 ```
 # configs/demo.yaml